soundata/soundata/docs/source/overview.rst

 multitracks - different groups of tracks which are directly related to each other.
 Finally, `records` are used when a dataset consits of groups of tables (e.g. relational databases), as many recommendation datasets do.

-See the contributing docs :ref:`create_index` for more information about mirdata indexes.
+See the contributing docs :ref:`create_index` for more information about soundata indexes.

 .. annotations:

 annotations
 ###########

-mirdata provdes ``Annotation`` classes of various kinds which provide a standard interface to different annotation formats.
+soundata provdes ``Annotation`` classes of various kinds which provide a standard interface to different annotation formats.
 These classes are compatible with the ``mir_eval`` library's expected format, as well as with the jams format.
 The format can be easily extended to other formats, if requested.